Head Men's Soccer Coach - Jon Pascale - CCAA Coach of the Year (2012, 2013, 2016)

 Associate Head Men's Soccer Coach - Ryan Hernandez

-Ryan Hernandez is in his ninth season as a member of the UC San Diego men's soccer coaching staff in 2016, and third as the associate head coach.
+Ryan Hernandez is in his 10th season as a member of the University of California San Diego men's soccer coaching staff in 2017, and fourth as the associate head coach.

 Hernandez arrived in La Jolla in July of 2008 as part of head coach Jon Pascale's initial staff.
 He became the top assistant for the 2013 season, and was promoted to associate head coach in March of 2014.
 He is actively involved in all facets of the program, including on-field coaching, recruiting, fund-raising, team travel, off-season training regimens and summer camps.